Usefulness and services of the tree :

 Features and characters of the individual

-(Temporary automatic translation, the human translation is coming soon) This conifer is the guardian of one of the entrances to Tenreuken Park.
-Its perfume marks its territory and announces its presence.
-Its large spread out branches (tabular) invite the eye to look up to the sky.
-In the Koran, the Lebanese Cedar is a giant that guards the entrance to the 7th heaven.
-The atmosphere at the foot of this tree is special, thanks in particular to the nearby stream.
+This conifer guards of one of the entrances to Parc Tenreuken.
+Its scent marks its territory and presence.
+Its large spreading branches (tabular) draws the eyes up to the sky.
+In the Quran, a Cedar of Lebanon serves as a giant guardian at the entrance to the 7th heaven.
+Thanks to the nearby stream, the atmosphere at the base of this tree is very special.

 Pillar of the sky